LibertasIoT/libertas-rpi-img/README.md

 Moreover, we are working to open source complete code for different MCUs, the Hornet Cluster Library.

-* Hornet Cluster Library will have a Thing-App engine (a Lua VM) built in.
+* Hornet Cluster Library will have a built-in Thing-App engine (a Lua VM).
-* Hornet Cluster Library will hide the underlying details about the wireless stack (Thread/Matter or Hornet, etc.)
+* Hornet Cluster Library will hide the underlying details about the wireless stack (Thread/Matter, Hornet, or other protocols)
 * Hornet Cluster Library will significantly simplify the development of device/sensor firmware.
 It will usually take a few dozen lines of code for a device.

 [As for Hornet, why another mesh network technology?
 If Thread works, then we are glad someone else is taking responsibility.
 However, we are concerned about the stability and not being truly open about the whole Thread/Matter thing.](https://librehome.com/doc/hornet_doc/index.html#why-another-mesh-protocol)